 Eudoxus of Cnidus (c.400–c.347 BC)

-Greek mathematician, astronomer, and physician who devised a scheme of the heavens in which the Sun, Moon, and planets traveled around Earth on 27 geocentric spheres, rotating at different speeds and inclinations.
+Eudoxus was a Greek mathematician, astronomer, and physician who devised a scheme of the heavens in which the Sun, Moon, and planets traveled around Earth on 27 geocentric spheres, rotating at different speeds and inclinations.
 This concept of planetary motion, refined by Callipus and ultimately by Ptolemy, provided the standard model of the cosmos for 2,000 years.